 Glessner House Museum

-How often can you say that you’ve camped out in the backyard of a National Historic Landmark?
-The Glessner House is one of few remaining 19th century mansions on the street where Marshall Field and other Chicago magnates lived, and it hosts family campouts on three Fridays in the summer (June 27, July 18, August 8).
-The price ($25/family of three or more) includes snacks, kids’ drinks and breakfast.
-Come back for Terrific Tuesdays throughout the summer for craft sessions with a historic tie-in, like hand-blocked wallpaper or painted floor cloths ($5/child).
-Check the events calendar for year-round ticketed events like candlelight Christmas tours, not-so-scary Halloween parties, and Mother’s Day tea in the same dining room where Dvorak and Rachmaninoff dined as guests.
+The Glessner House is one of few remaining 19th century mansions on the street where Marshall Field and other Chicago magnates lived, so it’s safe to say it’s bubbling over with rich history.
+Check the events page for year-round ticketed events like candlelight Christmas tours, not-so-scary Halloween parties, walking tours galore and Mother’s Day tea in the same dining room where Dvorak and Rachmaninoff dined as guests.
+Tours of the house are offered Wednesday-Sunday at 11:30 a.m., 1 p.m. and 2:30 p.m. and last approximately 75 minutes.

 1800 S. Prairie Ave.